 Also of interest is that Orange Park has more people living here who work in computers and math than 95% of the places in the US.

-Orange Park is a very ethnically-diverse town.
+Orange Park is an extremely ethnically-diverse town.
 The people who call Orange Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Orange Park residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Orange Park include Irish, English, French , and Italian.
+Orange Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 13.53% of the town’s residents.
+Important ancestries of people in Orange Park include German, Irish, English, Italian, and European.

 The most common language spoken in Orange Park is English.
 Other important languages spoken here include Spanish and Pacific Island languages.